gexijin/idepGolem/README.md

-# integrated Differential Expression & Pathway analysis (iDEP)
+## Integrated Differential Expression & Pathway analysis (iDEP)

 ## Description

 iDEP is an bioinformatics tool for analyzing gene expression data graphically, interactively, and reproducibly.
-The input file is a expression matrix derived from RNA-Seq, microarray, proteomics, or other studies.
-Hosted at [http://bioinformatics.sdstate.edu](<http:://bioinformatics.sdstate.edu/idep11/>), iDEP is developed as an R package based on the [Golem framework](https://thinkr-open.github.io/golem/) by a small team led by Dr. [Steven Ge](https://www.sdstate.edu/directory/xijin-ge).
-Follow him on [Twitter](https://twitter.com/StevenXGe) for iDEP updates & server status.
+The input file is a gene-level expression matrix derived from RNA-Seq, microarray, proteomics, or other methods.
+Hosted at [http://bioinformatics.sdstate.edu](<http:://bioinformatics.sdstate.edu/idep11/>), iDEP is developed as an R package based on the [Golem framework](https://thinkr-open.github.io/golem/), by a small team led by Dr. [Steven Ge](https://twitter.com/StevenXGe).

 ## License
 (CC BY-NC 3.0) Non-commercial use.
 For local installation at private institutions, please [contact us](https://www.sdstate.edu/directory/xijin-ge).